-State-wide education campaigns to improve householder behaviour

-State-wide education campaigns on the importance of recycling (including what recycled items become and who uses them) will encourage recycling right, reduce contamination and increase the purchase of products with recycled content.

-Improve the recycling system

-Improve material separation for kerbside recycling at household and MRF.

-Review international best practice household stream separation options and compare with our current system to ensure we are using the most efficient and effective means of managing recycling for our Australian circumstances.

-Develop an industry roadmap to give clear direction and regulatory consistency and certainty for investment, skills and capacity building.
+The NSW community value their kerbside recycling service and want and expect that service to be reliable and responsible, resulting in the recovery of resources.
+State-wide education campaigns to improve householder behaviour State wide education campaigns on the importance of recycling to encourage the right way to recycle, reduce contamination and the purchase of products with recycled content Improve the recycling system Improve material separation for kerbside recycling and clean up at household and processor.
+Review international best practice household stream separation and explore recycling stream separation through pilots at kerbside and take back schemes for improved outcomes compared to the current comingled bin model Develop an industry roadmap to give clear direction and regulatory consistency and certainty for investment, skills and capacity building.
 Explore opportunities to standardise MRF outputs as part of the transition to 2025 national packaging targets.
 Invest in R&D and technologies to support advanced waste and recycling separation at facility level.
+Undertake research and analysis on the types of recycling system that best meets the NSW Government's strategic direction.
 Improve developer compliance with Waste Not DCP plans, particularly for commercial developments.

-Introduce performance standards for MRF facilities.

-Support the development of strong markets for recycled products and recovered materials to help stabilise the market value of recycled materials.

-Mandate significant recycled content in all levels of government procurement guidelines and building certification systems.

-Reduce contamination including hard to recycle materials and products

-Phase out and provide economic and regulatory incentives to reduce the use of single-use plastics and problematic and unnecessary materials including those that are hard to recycle.

-Encourage more competition and innovation

-Strengthen collaboration for procurement of kerbside services to enhance competition and attract more competition and new investment in recycling.
+Improve knowledge around source collection management and treatment of primary recycled material to separate products and items to component material types Performance standards for MRF facilities Support the development of strong markets for recycled products and recovered materials to help stabilise the market value of recycled materials.
+Mandate recycled content in procurement guidelines and building certification systems.
+Reduce contamination including hard to recycle materials and products Phase out and provide economic and regulatory incentives to reduce the use of single-use plastics and problematic and unnecessary materials including those that are hard to recycle.
+Encourage more competition and innovation Strengthen collaboration for procurement of kerbside services to enhance competition and attract more competition and new investment in recycling.
 Encourage new entrants and innovative technologies into the market.

-Work with the Australian Government to:

-- regulate / ban production and importation of hard-to-recycle materials; - introduce producer responsibility schemes with binding targets to drive action by producers to take responsibility for the environmental impacts of their products; and - Standardise packaging labelling and certify use of recycled content.

-Improve recycling rates of C&I and C&D waste through mandated targets of recycled content in new developments.
+Work with the Australian Government to: regulate / ban production and importation of hard-to-recycle materials, introduce producer responsibility schemes with binding targets to drive action by producers to take responsibility for the environmental impacts of their products.
+Standardise packaging labelling and certify use of recycled content Improve recycling rates of C&I and C&D waste through mandated targets of recycled content in new developments.

-What are the main opportunities for improving the NSW waste system?
+Question 5 - What are the main opportunities for improving the NSW waste system?